gizur/psyexp/README.md

 `psyexp` is a backend for psychological experiment.
 The frontend can be built in any language or tools that can use a HTTP API.

-## Setup
+## Setup using `npm`

+1. Create a folder where `psyexp` should be installed and run `npm install psyexp`
-1. Setup a AWS S3 bucket and then create `setnev` by copying `setenv.templte` and updating it.
+2. Setup a AWS S3 bucket and then create `setenv` by copying `node_modules/psyexp/setenv.template` and updating it
-2. Do `source setenv`
+3. Do `source setenv`
-3. Run `node psyexp.js help` for help.
+4. Run `node node_modules/psyexp/psyexp.js help` for help.

-Start the server with `node psyexp.js start`.
-Test that it is running with:
+Start the server with `node node_modules/psyexp/psyexp.js start`.
+Test that it is running with: `curl http://localhost:3000/status`

-`curl -d 'Test!!' -X POST http://localhost:3000/status`
+Copy `node_modules/psyexp/start.sh` if you want a script for starting the server.

+Run the unit tests to make sure things are ok: `./node_modules/psyexp/test.sh` The results needs to be inspected manually!

 ## Development using `psyexp`